dotnet/AspNetCore.Docs/aspnetcore/performance/caching/hybrid.md

 When the underlying data for a cache entry changes before it expires, remove the entry explicitly by calling [`RemoveAsync`](https://source.dot.net/#Microsoft.Extensions.Caching.Hybrid/Internal/DefaultHybridCache.cs,a1f8d27e085182cc) with the key to the entry.
 An [overload](https://source.dot.net/#Microsoft.Extensions.Caching.Hybrid/Runtime/HybridCache.cs,bc261d181c479a57) lets you specify a collection of key values.

-When an entry is removed, it's removed from both the primary and secondary caches.
+When an entry is removed, it is removed from both the primary and secondary caches.

 ## Remove cache entries by tag